Specific information for Parish and Town Councils

 events.
 Find out more on our event management and town and parish

 councils page or see our guidance

 on organising events.

 Latest Publications from Department for Communities and

 News for parish and town councils and useful links

-Parish and town councils were kept up-to-date with developments
+Parish and town councils are kept up-to-date with

-relating to the formation of Cornwall Council through regular
+developments relating to the formation of Cornwall Council through